Baseball Sliding Shorts

 Unfortunately, these minor ailments can affect your performance on the diamond because of the feeling of discomfort.

-So, in this guide, I want show you the very best baseball equipment that protects you so you can feel confident sliding into any base.
+So, in this guide, I want show you the very best baseball sliding shorts that protect you so you can feel confident sliding into any base.

 #1: Look for shorts with baseball specific fabric technologies that help keep your body protected.
 Look for specialized fabrics that help pull heat away from the body.
 This helps keep you cool and comfortable.